Skip to main content

 Improve with every occasion

 The first gift might be an educated guess.
-The fifth is a confident recommendation.
-Presently is a gifting-memory system — it compounds what you know about the people you care about.
+The fifth is a confident pick.
+Presently is a gifting memory that compounds what you know about the people you care about.

 The difference in practice